 LUKE BURBANK: And magical.

-SAGAL: But I sat down this week and I watched your new movie "Horns."
-And I didn't have a timer, but it seemed in the first 5 minutes, you smoked, drank, swore like a sailor, I believe you urinated on a religious shrine, and generally behaved very badly.
+SAGAL: And magical.
+But I sat down this week, and I watched your new movie "Horns."
+And I didn't have a timer, but it seemed in the first five minutes, you smoked, drank, swore like a sailor.
+I believe you urinated on a religious shrine and generally behaved very badly.
 And I want to ask you, how good did that feel?

 RADCLIFFE: It was pretty great.
 I mean, not necessarily urinating on a religious shrine.

 SAGAL: No, of course not.

 RADCLIFFE: That's not something that I've, like, longed to do for ages.
 But it's nice to play a part that is so different.
 And I get like - he's kind of a badass in himself.

 SAGAL: I'm sure a lot of the people out there who always thought "Harry Potter" was satanic are going, aha, I told you.

 RADCLIFFE: Yeah, I know.
 But I sort of enjoy annoying those people.
 I mean...